 My comments :

 Taking a tour of the school with Damian, I have to say that I really like the design and feel of the school- everyone is friendly, there is a lot of natural light and the student’s artwork and projects decorate the halls.
-Although the school is not new, it looks to be in good condition and there is a good sized yard area outside and a gym for sports and special events.
-There are annual cultural events held at the school each year organised by the active PTA and students.
+Although the school is not new, it looks to be in good condition and there is a good-sized yard area outside and a gym for sports and special events.
+There are annual cultural events held at the school each year organized by the active PTA and students.
 Favorites are always Halloween, Bonfire night, school plays or musicals, peace-related activities and talent contests.

 DR: As a relatively small school, all of our students know each other, including the students in different grades which gives us a very supportive family feel.
 With relatively small classes, our teachers are able to get to know each student as an individual learner.
 With regard to content, students making connections between themselves and the wider world is becoming even more important for students in Japan, as the potential for connection with other people and their ideas increases with technological advances.
 However, it is not necessarily the depth of connection that is increasing.
 The school experience at HIS is designed to promote independent, critical thought that will allow students to make up their own minds.